-5.3 Potential Interference with Migratory Birds
+5.4 Potential Interference with Migratory Birds

-Two Eastern Phoebe nests were present during the field investigations on the Shelter Valley Creek bridge.
-There is also potential for Barn Swallow and other birds protected under the Migratory Birds Convention Act, 1994 (MBCA) to establish nests on bridge or culvert structures in the Study Area during subsequent breeding seasons.
-Natural vegetation within the Study Area including woodlands, meadows and marshes are likely to support nesting migratory birds.
+Although no migratory bird nests were present during field investigations, the culverts within the Study Area have potential to support nests of birds that are protected by the MBCA; birds may establish nests on structures in the future.
+Barn Swallows [recently down listed to Special Concern under the Endangered Species Act (ESA)] may also establish nests on culverts.
+Natural vegetation within the Study Area including woodlands, meadows and agricultural lands may also support nesting migratory birds.
 Any work near active bird nests has the potential to disturb nesting behavior or damage/destroy the nests, particularly during vegetation clearing within the ROW during the active breeding bird window (i.e., April 1 - August 31).
-Standard mitigation measures are available to avoid protected nests while they are active (Section 6.1.4).
+Measures to mitigate impacts to protected bird nests will be implemented as outlined in Section 6.1.4.

-5.4 Potential Disturbance to Significant Wildlife Habitat
+5.5 Potential Disturbance to Significant Wildlife Habitat

-Except for Deer Wintering Areas confirmed by MNRF, no Significant Wildlife Habitat (SWH) features were confirmed in the Study Area.
-Woodlands within the ROW may be of lower quality for deer wintering habitat due to the proximity to a major highway and general level of human disturbance.
+Except for Deer Wintering Areas confirmed by MNRF, no significant wildlife habitat features were confirmed in the Study Area.
+Woodlands within the ROW may be of lower quality for deer wintering habitat due to proximity to a major highway and general level of human disturbance.
 By reducing woodland clearing to the extent possible and with proper forest edge management, impacts to deer wintering may be reduced.
-Opportunities to maintain and enhance habitat connectivity for deer in the Study Area are discussed in Section 7.0.